baseoursteps/qa/README.rst

     `vtable` cannot point to overridden methods from classes which have not been created.

 * Can you throw an exception from a destructor?
-(Ixia)
+(Ixia/Harman)

     Before C++11 it was possible to do it, but there were high risks of triggering an abort.
 If a random exception was triggered at runtime and during stack